-If you need help drafting customized form, check out Rocket Lawyer’s LLC Operating Agreement tool.
+If you need help drafting customized form, here are the three best places to do so online.
 Many people find it helpful if they don’t have a lawyer and aren’t working with an LLC filing service.

 No Alabama LLC would be complete without its own, unique, branded business account.
 And it’s not all about the perks banks are offering these days, but security, making tax time far easier, and being able to completely separate this data from any personal or outside data.

 Can you use the same bank you currently bank at on a personal level?
 Sure, but you may want to do a little shopping around to see who has the best perks and deals.
 We’re fans of Capital One and Chase.